appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/edit-ticket-details.md

 2. Click the **Save** button.
 Click the **JS** button next to the **onClick** event in the *property pane*.

-3. You have to write code to call the update query, refresh the List widget, show a message and then close the modal.
+3. You have to write code to call the update query, refresh the List widget, show a message and then close the Modal.
 Write the JS code as shown below in the **onClick** event property:

   ```javascript
   {{